Efficient Quantum Circuit Design with a Standard Cell Approach, with an Application to Neutral Atom Quantum Computers: Introduction

+In this work, we note the fact that quantum circuit tiles are naturally analogous to standard cells, and therefore propose that large-scale quantum circuit design apply a standard cell approach adapted from classical VLSI.
+We particularly note that NISQ devices are tilings of various polygons such as squares (Google Sycamore), octagons and squares (Rigetti Aspen), or hexagons (IBM Hummingbird).
+Most of the devices are 2D, but there also exist 3D proposals such as for neutral atoms~\cite{henriet2020quantum}.

-FPGA-like approaches to quantum circuit compilation have been proposed, for example, in \cite{serdar2001automatic, suchara2013qure, lao2018mapping, ahsan2015optimization}.
-Those approaches use also cells, but those are configurable, programmable elements laid out in such a way that arbitrary computations can be implemented.
-In contrast, our cells are \emph{non-configurable, pre-programmed} elements.
-We do not have a cell for routing, like in \cite{ahsan2015designing}, because we are extracting SWAP schedules after the circuit has been tiled.
+Our standard cell approach is useful for reducing the computational complexity related to the placement and routing of quantum circuits.
+The latter problem is related to quantum circuit design automation, and heuristics have been investigated for the past decades~\cite{maslov2008quantum, whitney2007automated} and more recently, for example, by~\cite{siraichi, li2019tackling}.
+Exact methods for qubit placement and routing have also been investigated, e.g.~\cite{dury2020qubo}.
+FPGA-like approaches to quantum circuit compilation have been proposed, for example, in~\cite{serdar2001automatic, suchara2013qure, lao2018mapping, ahsan2015optimization}.
+Those approaches also use cells, but those are configurable, programmable elements laid out in such a way that arbitrary computations can be implemented; similar to conventional FPGAs, such FPGA-like approaches sacrifice efficiency (speed, area, and energy) for configurability and programmability.
+In contrast, our cells are \emph{non-configurable, pre-programmed} elements with significant efficiency advantages.
+We do not have a cell for routing, like in~\cite{ahsan2015designing}, because we are extracting SWAP schedules after the circuit has been tiled.

-Tiles for error-corrected circuits have been presented, for example, in \cite{shafaei2015computer, ahsan2015designing}.
-Our tiles operate at a higher level and mediate between logical circuit and physical implementation: we extract both error-corrected as well as NISQ circuits from the same tiled structure.

-Our cells are compatible with the connectivity of the underlying device.
-Our design method is the opposite of the one presented in \cite{guerreschi2018two} in which gates are scheduled neglecting connectivity considerations, while routing operations are added at a later step.

-Standard cells have also been proposed for other emerging computing platforms, such as quantum-dot cellular automata \cite{reis2016methodology, walter2019placement} where tiles are placed and routes are computed between the tiles.
+Our approach is the opposite of the one presented in~\cite{guerreschi2018two}, in which gates are scheduled neglecting connectivity considerations, while routing operations are added at a later step.
+Besides classical VLSI and quantum circuits, standard cells have also been proposed for other emerging computing platforms, such as quantum-dot cellular automata~\cite{reis2016methodology, walter2019placement}, where tiles are placed and routes are computed between the tiles.

-In the process of preparing the manuscript, we became aware of parallel efforts of using tiles for co-designing quantum circuits.
-The differences between our approach and those methods is that the latter use tiles which: a) are designed for each type of computational primitive (e.g. CNOT, Hadamard, routing), b) are used for automatic NISQ-level error-analysis; c) cannot be used for extracting surface-code computations.